What income is taxable?

 Income that is tax free is always paid to you without tax taken off it.
-Just because you receive some income without tax having been taken off, it does not mean that the income it exempt or tax-free.
+Just because you receive some income without tax having been taken off, it does not mean that the income is exempt or tax free.
 You need to check the list.

 The UK Government provides support to people in certain times of need, by way of the state benefits system.
 Some benefits are taxable, but others are not.
 Importantly, tax credits are not taxable income and neither is universal credit.

 We provide a separate list of state benefits in which we give the tax treatment of each.
 Please refer to our state benefits checklist in the ‘tax credits and benefits' section of this website to see whether any benefits you claim are taxable or not.

 Other non-savings income